Ardlethan: Sport

 The Ardlethan Football Club was formed in 1912 and initially played in the Barellan & District Football Association.

 The Barellan & Ardlethan Football Association was formed in 1914 and played in this competition in 1915, then the club went into recess between 1916 and 1918, due to World War One.

 The club was reformed in 1919 and played in the Barellan & Becktom Football Association from 1919 to 1921.

-From 1927 to 1928, Ardlethan played in the Ariah Park & District Australian Rules Football Association.
+From 1927 to 1928 Ardlethan played in the Ariah Park & District Australian Rules Football Association.

-In 1935, the Barellan & Ardlethan Football League was formed.
+In 1935 the Barellan & Ardlethan Football League was formed.

 Ardlethan FC won the 1952 Barellan Football Association premiership, defeating Kamarah at Barellan, wearing a black and white jumper.

 The Ardlethan Football Club played in the South West Football League (New South Wales) from 1956 to 1981 and initially wore a jumper featuring three vertical stripes, red, black and gold.

 The club then joined the Riverina Football League in 1982, then joined the Farrer Football League in 1987.

-In 2004, Ardlethan and Ariah Park - Mirrool merged to form the Northern Jets Football Club and still competes in the Farrer Football League.
+In 2004 Ardlethan and Ariah Park - Mirrool merged to form the Northern Jets Football Club and still competes in the Farrer Football League.

 Population

-In the 2016 Census, there were 387 people in the Ardlethan urban centre.
-77.1% of people were born in Australia and 81.5% of people only spoke English at home.
+472 people in Ardlethan as of 2021.